-Research.
+- [Narrator] Research.
 Even the thought of it can be intimidating.
 How do I find the right research?
 How do I know if I have enough research?
 How do I know if the research is credible?
-Or once I find it, how should I incorporate it into my paper?
+Or, once I find it, how should I incorporate it into my paper?
 How can I avoid plagiarizing if I use someone else's sources?
 All of these are valid questions and concerns.
 First, consider that we research every day.
-Not as formally, of course, as we do for a research paper, but we might compare and contrast clothing brands, or we might classify restaurants by types of food or by prices.
+Not as formally, of course, as we do for a research paper; but we might compare and contrast clothing brands, or we might classify restaurants by types of food or by prices.

-How would we get that reasearch?
+How would we get that research?
 Probably by talking to people who have personal knowledge.
 Maybe by looking at online reviews, by making personal visits to the restaurant, or hands-on examining the clothing items.
 Why is researching clothing brands or restaurants important?
 After all, all clothes have the same basic function and all restaurants have food for sale.
-Research is crucial because it can strengthen any argument, can add depth to the discussion and can help eliminate a personal bias.
+Research is crucial because it can strengthen any argument, can add depth to the discussion, and can help eliminate a personal bias.

-It gives credibility to what you're saying, and your research paper is more interesting to read with facts and statistics and quotes.
+It gives credibility to what you're saying.
+And your research paper is more interesting to read with facts and statistics and quotes.
 Which of these two paragraphs about the importance of sleep would you choose as being credible, interesting, and objective?
 We all need sleep, but sometimes we stay up too late doing other things.
 I know I can't miss my favorite television program that comes on at 10:00 p.m.
 Not getting enough sleep can cause mental and health problems.
 Everyone needs to find a way to get enough quality sleep.
 Or this one.

 And the more we worry about these issues, the less sleep we get.
-Setting a regular bedtime, having a daily exercise routine, and reducing the amount of caffeine, can all help in getting enough of that all-important sleep.
+Setting a regular bedtime, having a daily exercise routine, and reducing the amount of caffeine can all help in getting enough of that all-important sleep.
 That second version is more detailed and specific.
 It's more interesting and more credible and objective, because it is supported by research, not just the writer's opinion.
 Research papers are strengthened by facts and statistics, quotes from experts, and major and minor detail to add depth.

-Or, if the purpose is to persuade a reader on a controversial topic, such as raise the national age for getting a driver's license, you'll need to research accident rates by age categories, insurance rates and driver education courses.
-Or, if your paper's purpose is to illustrate the best method for a process, such as advertising campaign for a new small business owner.
-You would need research on advertising in general, the cost of different advertising methods and the demographics of the target audience.
+Or, if the purpose is to persuade a reader on a controversial topic- such as raise the national age for getting a driver's license- you'll need to research accident rates by age categories, insurance rates and driver education courses.
+Or, if your paper's purpose is to illustrate the best method for a process- such as advertising campaign for a new small business owner- you would need research on advertising in general, the cost of different advertising methods, and the demographics of the target audience.

-- Developing a thesis statement
+- Develop a thesis statement.